Considering some self-guided walking tours in the UK? They’re perfect if you enjoy leisure exploration of interesting regions on foot.

 There is no better way to get the feel for the real upmarket and secretive area of Knightsbridge in West London than to spend an afternoon exploring its many sites and streets.

-Cross back over to the south side of Brompton Road to Egerton Terrace and then the rows of expensive boutiques lining Walton Street, and end with the red brick mansion blocks of Pont Street, Lennox Gardens, Hans Place, and Cadogan Square—the home to the most expensive street in the UK.
+Cross back over to the south side of Brompton Road to Egerton Terrace and then the rows of expensive boutiques lining Walton Street.
+It ends with the red brick mansion blocks of Pont Street, Lennox Gardens, Hans Place, and Cadogan Square—the home of the most expensive street in the UK.

 Liverpool: William Brown Street to the Docks of Liverpool

-Along the route, you will be able to check out Walker Art Gallery and enjoy world-famous pieces of art like “Dante’s Dream” by Rossetti, a fake “Mona Lisa” painting, and portraits of Henry VII and Queen Elizabeth I.
+Along the route, you will be able to check out Walker Art Gallery and enjoy world-famous pieces of art.
+Some notable pieces include:

-Then, next to Liverpool’s gallery is the World Museum, which holds one of the greatest collections of Egyptian artifacts and mummies.
-Along with that, there are dinosaur and animal collections, and a huge Aquarium housing various underwater species.
+Then, next to Liverpool’s gallery is the World Museum.
+This holds one of the greatest collections of Egyptian artifacts and mummies.
+Along with that, there are dinosaur and animal collections, and a huge aquarium housing various underwater species.

-Going down to the docks of Liverpool, you will find the Beatles Statue at Georges Pierhead street, which is a famous tourist spot.
+Going down to the docks of Liverpool, you will find the Beatles Statue at Georges Pierhead street.
+It’s a famous tourist spot.
 Right next to it is Liverpool’s seaport and the Museum of Liverpool.

 Eventually, you can end up in Merseyside’s Maritime Museum and learn more about seafarer trade.
-Along with that, you will learn about the Titanic and Lusitania, which were the biggest ships in the beginning of the 20th century.
+Along with that, you will learn about the Titanic and Lusitania.
+They were the biggest ships in the beginning of the 20th century.

 Finally, stop off at Liverpool’s docks and enjoy the gift of a beautiful sunset over River Mersey.